Exabyte-io/documentation/docs/terminology/simulations.md

 # Model

-Within our product multiple entities related to model and method are used:
+Within our product multiple entities related to model and method are used.

 - Model
 - Method